LLNL/axom/src/docs/sphinx/dev_guide/updating_tpls.rst

 * Axom specific Spack package files live under ``scripts/spack/packages``.
 These override the package files that live in Spack's repository here ``var/spack/repos/builtin/packages``.
-  We try to minimize these but we have have to alter the existing packages to apply fixes before pushing them up to Spack proper or alterations to the recipes that are Axom specific.
+  We try to minimize these but we have had to alter the existing packages to apply fixes before pushing them up to Spack proper or alterations to the recipes that are Axom specific.
   This overriding does not happen at the Spack level, but at the next level, Uberenv.
 * `Spack's Github repo <https://github.com/spack/spack>`_